traincation/traincation/README.md

 ## Dev

-Disclaimer: I did this on my off-time to have fun a learn about Ktor.
+Disclaimer: I did this on my off-time to have fun a learn about Flutter.
 The code could clearly be better architectured.

 To regenerate API models and client: